DUNE-DAQ/datafilter/test/apps/README.md

  * start the receiver first

 ```
-datafilter_tr_receive_test
+datafilter_tr_receive_test -d `pwd` -o test
 ```
- * then start the sender of the Trigger Record.
+ * then start the sender of the a generated Trigger Record.

  ```
 datafilter_tr_send_test